shanelindsay/ElevenBallMachine/README.md

 # Principles behind Dynamic Drillinator Settings

 1. The settings are named in capitals for the shot the ball machine is emulating, not the shot that you should hit.
 2. Naming conventions: STROKE + location of robot (Left/Middle/Right) > placement of shot (Left/Middle/Right) + Additional Information; e.g. L > R = would be for two right handed players a shot from the forehand side across the diagonal to the opposing forehand side.
 The > or < sign indicates the direction of the ball (from left to right or right to left) and = indicates a parallel shot e.g. R=R.Ts = Topspin, Bs = Backspin, Ss = Sidespin (shots like LOOP defined by spin won't have additional spin markers).
 Rand = Static robot but random horizontal angle, RandX = Random robot on horizontal/X axis (hitting parallel balls).
+FH = Forehand, BH = Backhand.
 3. The settings are ordered (approximately speaking) in the order shots might be expected in a rally (though most rally's don't last this long!), as follows:
    -A player SERVEs (1st ball)
    -An opponent returns with a quick topspin FLICK, or BACKSPIN return that is Short or Long (2nd ball)